-3.1 Detection of electron spin

-Perhaps the most direct possibility for detecting magnetic resonance optically consists in using a high-resolution optical spectrometer and monitor the intensity of two resonance lines from a Zeeman doublet.

-- Figure 11 shows the basic principle: The system consists of an electronic ground state and an electronically excited state, both of which can have two possible angular momentum states.
-As discussed in section 2, optical transitions can only occur between pairs of states that allow conservation of angular momentum; In the example shown here, circularly polarised light interacts either with the blue or the red transition.
-A magnetic field shifts the ground- as well as the electronically excited states in different directions and therefore lifts the degeneracy of the resonance lines.
-In the example shown in the figure, the red transition is shifted to lower frequencies while the blue transition shifts to higher frequencies.
-If a magnetic resonance experiment - 365 changes the relative occupation numbers of these angular momentum states, it affects the amplitudes of the resonance lines in different ways.
-A resonant excitation of the spin transitions can therefore be monitored through the change in the amplitudes of the resonance lines or, if they are not completely resolved, through an asymmetry in the spectrum or a shift of the mean frequency (Geschwind et al., 1965). - In many systems, even the natural linewidth of the relevant transitions is large compared to the difference in their resonance 370 frequencies, so the overlap is too large to allow for their separation in a spectrometer.
-Nevertheless, it is possible to monitor differences in the populations of the spin substates through their effect on absorption, dispersion and emission of optical transitions between these states.
-As discussed in section 2.4.1, the polarisation of light transmitted through a resonant medium depends on the spin polarisation in the medium.
-It can thus be used to monitor the spin polarisation. - Atomic vapors, particularly of alkali metals, are the simplest systems for discussing and testing these effects.
+In many systems, even the natural linewidth of the relevant transitions is large compared to the difference in their resonance frequencies, so the overlap is too large to allow for their separation in a spectrometer.
+Nevertheless, it is possible to monitor differences in the populations of the spin substates through their effect on absorption, dispersion, and emission of optical transitions between these states.
+As discussed in Sect.
+2.4.1, the polarization of light transmitted through a resonant medium depends on the spin polarization in the medium.
+It can thus be used to monitor the spin polarization.

+Atomic vapours, particularly of alkali metals, are the simplest systems for discussing and testing these effects.
 It is therefore not surprising that they were also the first systems where the effect was studied (Kastler, 1967; Lange and Mlynek, 1978; Suter and Mlynek, 1991).
-In this case, the complex index of refraction (i.e. absorption as well as dispersion)(Rosatzin et al., 1990) depend linearly on the spin polarisation of the ground state.
-It is therefore possible to measure a component of the spin polarisation by transmitting a laser beam in that direction through the sample and detecting either the circular dichroism or the Faraday rotation of the light - typically with differential detection schemes like those discussed in section 2.4.1. - 380
+In this case, the complex index of refraction (i.e. absorption as well as dispersion) (Rosatzin et al., 1990) depends linearly on the spin polarization of the ground state.
+It is therefore possible to measure a component of the spin polarization by transmitting a laser beam in that direction through the sample and detecting either the circular dichroism or the Faraday rotation of the light - typically with differential detection schemes like those discussed in Sect.
+2.4.1.

-Such experiments can not only probe the bulk of an atomic vapor, they can also be used to selectively study interfaces, e.g. by reflecting a laser beam from an interface between glass and vapor (Suter et al., 1991a; Grafström and Suter, 1995) or from the surface of a crystal (Lukac and Hahn, 1988), in order to selectively study only a few atomic layers close to the surface.
+Such experiments cannot only probe the bulk of an atomic vapour; they can also be used to selectively study interfaces, e.g. by reflecting a laser beam from an interface between glass and vapour (Suter et al., 1991a; Grafström and Suter, 1995) or from the surface of a crystal (Lukac and Hahn, 1988), in order to selectively study only a few atomic layers close to the surface.

-All these experiments are typically performed at low magnetic fields, where the Zeeman interaction for the electronic as well as the nuclear angular momentum is small compared to the hyperfine interaction between them.
-Accordingly, the relevant optical properties of the system cannot be related to either of these spins individually, but to the total angular momentum where I represents the nuclear spin, S the electron spin, L the orbital angular momentum of the electron and F the total angular momentum of electron and nucleus.
+All these experiments are typically performed at low magnetic fields, where the Zeeman interaction for the electronic as well as nuclear angular momentum is small compared to the hyperfine interaction between them.
+Accordingly, the relevant optical properties of the system cannot be related to either of these spins individually, but to the total angular momentum where I represents the nuclear spin, S the electron spin, L the orbital angular momentum of the electron, and F the total angular momentum of electron and nucleus.
 Only when the electronic Zeeman interaction is stronger than the hyperfine interaction can the two angular momenta be considered independently.